 The Western Folklife Center is governed by a Board of Trustees, along with a National Advisory Council made up of leaders in western cultural life.
 A full- and part-time staff of 13 work at the Elko headquarters and three employees work in outlying states.
 A cadre of members and stakeholders located throughout the United States and several foreign countries support the Folklife Center.
 Hundreds of volunteers assist in staging events, fundraising, and supporting the mission of the Folklife Center.
 Operating support comes from a combination of earned income, contributed income and public sources.
 Members located throughout the United States and several foreign countries support the Folklife Center.
 Additional funding comes from local businesses, individuals, foundations, and government organizations.

 Click here for directions to visit us at the Western Folklife Center in Elko, Nevada.

 About our Logo

 The Western Folklife Center logo is a symbol that intrigues and challenges you to discover its meaning.
 As a metaphor it can carry many associations, but its essential nature still echoes who we are as an organization.
 In it you may see roads coming together from four directions, someone else may see fence posts, a corral, tree branches or a sun.
 It speaks of connection, of place and land, the West’s past and the West’s present.
 It feels organic, rural.
 It feels authentic.
-As Executive Director Charlie Seemann says, “it still has hair on it.”
+As past Executive Director Charlie Seemann said, “it still has hair on it.”